chrisnoonan98675/site/xl-satellite/how-to/set_up_satellite_server.markdown

 Note that you can also use values 'true/false' instead of 'on/off'.

+## Activating streaming bandwidth limitation

+You can limit the bandwidth used by the streaming connections between XL-Deploy and XL-Satellite.
+The limit is intended for each connection.
+You can switch on/off this feature in the file located `conf/application.conf` file:

+    satellite{
+      streaming {
+        throttle = on // off
+        throttle-speed = 10000 // given in kB/sec.
+Must be at least 100kB/sec
+      }
+    }

 ## Configuring files location on satellite

 You can change the directory where the files will be transfered on XL Satellite server.